 If you’ve done any shopping for air conditioners recently, you’ve probably run across the term SEER.
-SEER stands for Seasonal Energy Efficiency Ratio, which is more or less self-explanatory.
-The SEER rating describes how efficiently your air conditioner or heat pump can cool your home.
-Higher SEER ratings are better; that is, the higher the SEER, the less electricity your air conditioner will use to provide the same amount of cooling power.
+So what is a SEER rating exactly?
+First of all, SEER stands for Seasonal Energy Efficiency Ratio, which is more or less self-explanatory.
+This AC rating describes how efficiently your air conditioner or heat pump can cool your home.
+Higher ratings are better; that is, the higher the score, the less electricity your air conditioner will use to provide the same amount of cooling power.

 The good news is that because SEER depends on more than the air conditioner itself, there are steps you can take to improve your energy efficiency without replacing your air conditioner.
 Adding more insulation to your home can help, as can having your ducts sealed.
 Even steps as simple as making sure the outdoor unit is in the shade, which makes it easier for the air conditioner to remove heat from the home, can change your SEER.
 We’ll be happy to help you optimize your home for highly efficient cooling.